bmkramer/covid19_preprints_published/README.md

 **In short, the proportions shown here represent the lower bound of preprints that have subsequently been published as journal articles**.

 Among the preprint servers that do include links to published papers in their metadata, there are some interesting differences in the proportion of preprints linked to published papers (see figures below).
-These could reflect both technical workflows and publication practices, and will be interesting to explore further.
+These could reflect both technical workflows (e.g. linking  might be easier/quicker when preprint server and journals are from the same publisher) and publication practices (e.g. peer review process, decision on when to post a preprint), and will be interesting to explore further.

 ### Results
 ![](outputs/figures/covid19_preprints_published_week.png)